-This annual report consists of the following parts: Management's Discussion and Analysis, Basic Financial Statements, and Supplementary Information.
-The Financial Statements include notes that explain in detail some of the information included in the basic financial statements.
+This annual report consists of the following parts: Management's Discussion and financial statements.

+Analysis, Basic Financial Statements, and Supplementary Information.
+The Financial

+Statements include notes that explain in detail some of the information included in the basic

-FINANCIAL HIGHLIGHTS FOR FISCAL YEAR 2022
+FINANCIAL HIGHLIGHTS FOR FISCAL YEAR 2024

+- Total Assets increased by \$2,436,062.

+- Depreciation expense totaled \$761,439.

+- Total Liabilities decreased by \$1,123,266.

-- Total Net Position, after accumulated depreciation expense, increased by \$3,312,310. - Depreciation expense totaled \$713,718. - Total Liabilities decreased by \$1,502,253. - There was a reduction in Long Term Debt of \$42,898. - Operating Revenues increased by \$540,482. - Operating Expenses increased by \$68,731.
+- Total Net Position, after accumulated depreciation expense, increased by \$3,316,625.

+- Long Term Debt decreased by \$42,898.

+- Operating Revenues increased by \$70,868.

+- Operating Expenses decreased by \$392,929.